julianchurchill/text-adventure/README.md

   - Add appropriate build files for config/1 and config/2 so that only textadventureN and textadventure_common are included in the build.
 Worst case copy the full namespace + Activity from the config/1/2 areas and keep them in source control there instead of under src/.
   - Move Acceptance tests and activity tests so they use the Common activity not a specific one
     - Activity acceptance tests need to have data built in - not taken from loaded model_content.txt.
 The model content needs to be supplied to the activity when the test creates it.
 Without this the acceptance tests will never pass for textadventure2.
+- [TECHNICAL TASK] New item action - change exit visibility

+- [STORY] Enter town, find a barricade on main street, go to merchants lane, general store door is broken but has a hole in.
+  - When you examine it a location change occurs and you get stuck.
+There are no exits and some items around you.
+  - To escape you must examine one of the items you can reach, which breaks into two and then examine another part - after which a voice says "Psst... what are you doing down there?".
+Then you can talk to the 'disembodied voice', who eventually frees you in exchange for your multitool, leaving you outside the shop with the door open.
+The owner of the disembodied voice is nowhere to be found.

 2.1
 ---